fethigurcan/FindCSSSelector/README.md

 # FindCSSSelector
-FindCSSSelector is a Chrome Plugin that helps to find and analyze unique CSS Selectors on web pages for test professionals
+FindCSSSelector is a Chrome Plugin that helps you to find and analyze unique CSS Selectors on web pages for test professionals

 Notes: Tested on Linux, MacOS and also Windows